gdcc/dataverse-kubernetes/docs/images/dataverse-k8s.md

   Mount [secrets](#secrets-and-credentials) tree here.
 Also available as `$SECRETS_DIR`.

 - **/data** <br />
-  Mount a volume to save uploaded data here.
-Used for temporary file storage when using a remote storage like S3.
+  Mount a volume to save uploaded research data here.
+Used for temporary file storage only when using a remote storage like S3.
 You might need to replicate this data or place on a shared filestorage in multi-instance installations.
 Also available as `$DATA_DIR`.

 - **/metadata** <br />